 Finding 1.
-The utility-specific annual decay rate for the Nicor Gas HER program is 46% one year after reports were stopped.
-This implies a persistence factor of 54% for the first year after reports are stopped, meaning that 54% of the program savings persist after one year.
+The utility-specific annual decay rate for the Nicor Gas HER program is 46% one year after the initial program year.
+This implies a persistence factor of 54% for the first year after the initial program year, meaning that 54% of the program savings persist after one year.

 Finding 2.
-The estimated measure life for the Nicor Gas HER program is three years.
-This means that if reports are sent for one year, treatment customers will continue to achieve savings for two more years after reports are stopped.
+The estimated effective useful life of the Nicor Gas HER program in first year equivalents is two years.
+This means that if reports are sent for one year (meaning one heating season), treatment customers will achieve lifetime savings that are approximately two times those achieved in the initial year.

 Recommendation 1.
-The results of this research, a decay rate of 46% and a measure life of three years, should be considered in determining persistence factors and measure life for the Illinois TRM.
-This study represents one data point in a broader literature and any values created for the Illinois TRM should also take the broader literature into account.
+The decay rate of 46% should be considered in determining persistence factors and measure life for the Illinois Technical Reference Manual (IL TRM).29 This study represents one data point in a broader literature, and any values created for the IL TRM should also take the broader literature into account.
 Combining the results of this research and the GPY3 evaluation shows that lifetime savings from the GPY3 program were almost nine million therms or a bit more than double the therm savings achieved in GPY3.

 Recommendation 2.
-Nicor Gas should continue this study for another year and look at savings in the second year after reports are stopped, from October 2015 to September 2016.
+Nicor Gas should continue this study for another year and look at savings in the second year after the initial program year, from October 2015 to September 2016.
 The continued study would estimate the decay rate in the second year after reports are stopped.
-This would add to research on whether decay rates remain constant, increase, or decrease in the second year after reports are stopped and the results could be used to inform second year persistence factors in the Illinois TRM.
+This would add to research on whether decay rates remain constant, increase, or decrease in the second year after the initial program year and the results could be used to inform second year persistence factors in the IL TRM.